Graduate Seminar (Teaching Mathematics and Statistics)

 Description from Graduate Catalog: “Conferences and discussions of various topics in mathematics and statistics by faculty, graduate students, and outside speakers.
 Required of all graduate students during each semester of full-time enrollment.
 May not be counted more than once toward the degree requirement.”

-Meetings: Mondays 12:30-1:20 in Bell Hall 143 (except Sept.
-4); the instructor will announce if there may be some weeks we do not meet (e.g., in order to free up time to schedule teaching observations or post-observation conferences)
+Meetings: Fridays 1:30-2:20 in Bell Hall 130A (except Nov.
+27 & Dec.
+4) and our “finals week meeting time” would be Dec.
+9 at 4-6:45pm; the instructor will announce if there may be any changes to when we meet (e.g., in order to free up time to schedule teaching observations or post-observation conferences)

 Instructor: Assoc.
 Prof. Dr. Larry Lesser (rhymes with “professor”, spelled like “<”)